Zamy97/Ants-Vs.-SomeBees/README.md

 The ants.zip archive contains several files, but all of my changes were made to ants.py.

-My code is contained in sections that begin with: #BEGIN PROBLEM XX and end with: #END PROBLEM XX
+My code is contained in sections that begin with: #BEGIN Problem XX and end with: #END Problem XX

 ants.py: The game logic of Ants Vs. SomeBees ants_gui.py: The original GUI for Ants Vs. SomeBees